 How does a loan officer work?

-A loan officer is the face of your home buying loan.
+A loan officer is the face of your home buyer loan.
 They meet with you (via phone, in-person, or sometimes online) and determine the right mortgage option for you and your ability to pay the loan back, along with seeing if you have a good line of credit.
 Once all of that is figured out, they recommend your loan for approval and send it to the loan underwriter.

 Think of them as your inside agent to the lending institution.
 They are your intermediary between you, the underwriter, and the loan processor.
 The loan officer is the one that gives you the green light for your home shopping budget and is there when you are ready to make a purchase.